simonscmap/Data_Submission_FileStruc_Doc/README.md

 <a id="vars"></a>
 + **var<sub>1</sub>  ...  var<sub>n</sub>**<br/>
 These columns represent the dataset variables (measurements).
-Please rename them to appropriate names.
+Please rename them to names appropriate for your data.
 Please do not include units in these columns; units are recorded in the ["vars_meta_data"](#variable-metadata) sheet.
 For missing values, meaning the instances where data was not taken, leave the cell empty.
 Please review the example datasets listed in the <a href="#introduction">introduction</a> for more information.
 ------------------------------------------

 <br/><br/>